MethodAtlas

 The breakthrough in recent scholarship has been recognizing that shift-share instruments can be justified through two fundamentally different sets of assumptions:

 1. Shares-based identification (Goldsmith-Pinkham et al., 2020): The shares slks_{lk} are the source of exogenous variation.
-The instrument is essentially a GMM estimator using the shares as individual instruments, with the shocks serving as weights.
-This framework requires the shares to be uncorrelated with unobserved determinants of the outcome — essentially, initial industry composition must be exogenous.
+The instrument is a GMM-style estimator using the shares as individual instruments, with the shocks serving as weights.
+This framework requires the shares to be uncorrelated with unobserved determinants of the outcome — that is, initial industry composition must be exogenous.

 2. Shocks-based identification (Borusyak et al., 2022): The shocks gkg_k are the source of exogenous variation.
 This identification requires the shocks to be as-good-as-randomly assigned, but allows the shares to be endogenous.
 This approach is the more common justification in trade and immigration settings, where national-level changes (like China's industrial policy) are plausibly exogenous to any individual local labor market.